 Before every insertion, update or delete, system need to add the message to log.
 In case of node's failure, uncommited messages can be retrieved and do operation again for recovery.

 Cannot find enough information about query compilation

 Keys and values in leveldb are byte arrays with arbitrary length.
 It supports basic operations like Put(), Get(), Delete().
 It also support Batch operations: Batch().
 The whole process of operations will run together and return result in a single Batch operation.
 However, it does not support SQL queries because this is not a SQL type database.
 Aside from that, it has no support for indexing.

 It puts temporarily accessed data into MemTable and periodically move data from MemTable into Immutable MemTable.
 Aside form that, it adopts compaction to reduce the invalid data in each level and then generates one new block at next level.

 SSTable uses NSM to arrange data.
 It contains a set of arbitrary, sorted key-value pairs.
 At the end of the block, it provides the start offset and key value for each block.
 So bloom filter can be used to search for target block.

 In leveldb immutable are stored on the disk which can be shared by different cluster nodes.
 There are totally 7 levels plus at most two in-memory tables.
 The procedure can be described as firstly the system buffers write operations in an in-memory table called MEMTable and flushes data to disk when it becomes full.
 On the disk, tables are organized into levels.
 Each level contains multiple tables called SSTable.
 The down level maintains larger capacity than the upper level.
 When the upper level is full, the system needs to push data to the down level, which might need to read and write multiple SSTables.

-Illumos, iOS, Linux, Windows
+BSD, iOS, Linux, OS X, Windows